harness/developer-hub/docs/software-engineering-insights/sei-diagnostics.md

 Each integration displays essential information:

-* Integration Name, ID, and Description: Unique identifiers for easy identification across multiple integration instances.
+* **Integration Name, ID, and Description:** Unique identifiers for easy identification across multiple integration instances.
-* Current Status: Real-time health indicator, showing the latest ingestion state.
+* **Current Status:** Real-time health indicator, showing the latest ingestion state.

 ![](./static/integration-status.png)

 ### Status labels and recommended actions

-Each integration is labeled with a specific status based on recent ingestion results.
+Each integration is labeled with a specific status based on recent ingestion activity.
 Below are the statuses, their meanings, and recommended actions:

 | Status | Description | What It Means For You | Recommended Action |
 |--------|-------------|----------------------|-------------------|